The answer is a very Hearty Happy YES !! 🙂

-The slicing tool helps me quickly put together salads for a crowd or just for family. ( I HATE slicing or chopping large quantities)
+The slicing tool helps me quickly put together salads for a crowd or just for family. ( I HATE slicing or chopping large quantities like any sensible person)

 As I make many spice blends and mixes at home, a spice grinder is where all my thinking comes to a stop.

 You don’t need to have a large food processor such as the one above.
 I have been using the nifty little magic bullet for years before I moved to the big one.
 (As I had a bigger Kitchen and more storage)

 It’s great for blending spices, making spice pastes, sauces other than smoothies.